 Meanwhile, Rosendahl wrote, “Aeronautical engineers and many of the public know how stepping up the airplane’s top speed requires increased stalling or landing speed.
 Competent engineers have assured me that specifically designed airship-borne airplanes, privileged to have a landing speed of some 85 miles an hour in attaching to the airship, could be endowed with a maximum speed of well over 400 miles per hour, thereby taking unto themselves the glory and advantages of being by far the fastest airplanes operated out on the high seas.”
 In our view, the ZRCV would not have been operated without some option of defensive fighter aircraft.
 An escort of highly maneuverable fighters on shorter range strike missions would have been a good option for the airship’s own defensive screen in situations where there was no long-range threat to the airship itself.
 It is therefore a question of what fighter airplane would have been carried aboard in 1939-1940.

 For the movie, we have leaned toward the Navy developing its own fighter design, Bu Aer #124.
 This is backed up by the Naval Aircraft Factory’s unique ability to manufacture short production runs that might not be profitably attractive to an airplane maker who did not develop a design in-house.
-All the skills involved in woodworking could be dusted off at NAF, not having to be re-learned, as new adhesion and preservation technologies were applied.
+All the skills involved in woodworking could be dusted off at NAF, not having to be re-learned, as new adhesion and preservation technologies – like those made famous by the de Havilland Mosquito – were applied.

 So, how to build a real #124 for the movie?
 With a strong profile resemblance to the P-40 and a wing design similar to the Spitfire, the obvious solution was to combine the two in model form.
 With modern CGI such a close formation of parts could be given high performance on the screen.
 But would it fly right?
 In fact, would it fly at all?
 Space shuttle technician and airplane builder Mark Shimei joined our team to create the #124 to find out. #124 actually flies pretty well, thank you!

-Since the producer and many friends are EAA members and aviation enthusiasts, we are determined that an actual airplanes will play the roles of the novel’s hook-on defensive fighter and bomber planes.
-The SBD can be rented by working with one or both of the investor / volunteer teams that maintain two flying SBDs today, one in California and one in Georgia.
+Since the producer and many friends are EAA members and aviation enthusiasts, we are determined that an actual airplane will play the roles of the novel’s hook-on defensive fighter and bomber planes.
+The SBD can be rented by working with one or both of the investor / volunteer teams that maintain several flying SBDs today.
+(We have seen one in California and one in Georgia.)
 Of course we’ll have to build a non-flying replica as well for manipulation in the hangar bay set.
 That construction should be no problem; several SBDs are on museum display and at least one convincing replica has been constructed.
-It sits on a pole outside the Proud Bird restaurant near Los Angeles airport (photo).
+It sits on a pole outside the former Proud Bird restaurant near Los Angeles airport (photo).

 Since no airship fighter ever existed, there is only one way to be sure a non-flying mock-up and CGI stand-in is not quickly substituted for this expensive, tricky and long-lead-time essential.
 We must have a real airplane available when the cameras start rolling.
 Quite a bit of time was spent mulling over how not to kill ourselves (literally) cobbling together an HTA – for – LTA machine that could fly.